What is headless Shopify?

-Shopify powers 20% of the world’s online stores according to Statista.
-It provides a virtual storefront as well as everything merchants and brands need to run their business.
-As you scale though, it’s possible that you outgrow its native capabilities and need something more flexible.
+Shopify powers 20% of the world’s online stores, according to Statista.
+It provides a virtual storefront, and everything merchants and brands need to run their business.
+As you scale, you may outgrow its native capabilities and need more flexibility.

 Enter headless: By separating the back from the frontend, headless commerce provides merchants with greater flexibility and scalability.
 Headless Shopify is a solid option for brands and merchants already using Shopify to take their online stores to the next level.

 With an online store built on headless Shopify, you have total control over your eCommerce design, technology stack, user experience, and features.
-All while keeping all the things that make Shopify great like its payment processing options, inventory management, and PCI compliance.
+All while keeping everything that makes Shopify great, like its payment processing options, inventory management, and PCI compliance.

 In this blog post, we will explore what headless Shopify is and how it can benefit your business.
 We will also discuss some of the pros and cons of using this platform so that you can make an informed decision about whether or not it is right for you.
 So, let's get started.

 Headless commerce architecture decouples the presentation layer –your storefront, composed of templates and themes– from your database or eCommerce platform.
 This gives businesses more flexibility and control over their checkout process, product pages, SEO, user experience, and overall branding.